jmsbutcher/mastermind/README.md

 1. It was fun
 2. It would help solidify the programming concepts I was learning
 3. I could show it off one day

+The gameplay is simple:

+The game starts with a randomly-generated 4-digit code.
+You have 10 tries to guess the code.
+After each guess, you receive feedback symbols representing correct digits and correct positions